paulinog/SecretTalk/README.md

 * Log Cat from User Interface

-Guilherme Paulino\n
+Guilherme Paulino,
-Student of B.Eng. in Telecomm\n
+Student of B.Eng. in Telecomm

-The University of Campinas, Brazil\n
+The University of Campinas, Brazil

-Open Source Project under the Apache License (Version 2.0)\n October 23rd 2017
+Open Source Project under the Apache License (Version 2.0)

+October 23rd 2017